Nouran-Khallaf/why-tough/README.md

 # Reading Between the Lines: A dataset and a study on why some texts are tougher than others

 This study is driven by the universal right to accessible information, see the full description of our project <https://idemproject.eu/en>, which aims at Text Simplification (TS) while leveraging strategies from both computational and translation studies.
 Particularly, intralingual translation, such as Diastratic Translation, focuses on shifting from Standard English to Easy-to-Read (E2R) English, making information accessible to audiences with reading difficulties, including people with disabilities and low literacy levels.
+The study's contributions include (1) an extended taxonomy of text simplification strategies that integrates insights from translation studies, (2) a corpus of complex and simplified texts sourced from public services in Scotland, (3) experiments using transformer-based models to predict simplification strategies, and (4) the use of Explainable AI (XAI) techniques, such as Integrated Gradients, to interpret model predictions.

+### **1-Corpus of complex and simplified texts**
 This repository contains a novel dataset, which is driven by taxonomy for sentence-level TS tasks.
 The dataset is located in the dataset/ folder.
 Unlike previous resources like [WikiLarge](https://github.com/XingxingZhang/dress) and [ASSET](https://github.com/facebookresearch/asset), which emphasize word-level or predefined operations, this study focuses on **why** corrections are needed by providing annotations for lexical, syntactic, and semantic changes.
 The dataset itself stems from diverse public services in Scotland:

 <table>